yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Lab01 - Catch the Clown/README.md

-Resources Folder contain the assets used to build the Example gmk file.\
+Resources Folder contain the assets used to build Example.gmk file.\
 Example.gmk show how the game was programmed.\
 Example.pdf gives a tutorial on how the game was programmed.\
 MP4 Link directs to a Google Drive video showing the game played.